SergejGoj/tealcrm/README.md

+# VERSION 1.1 UPDATE
+There's a lot of work going into refactoring TealCRM and the next release will contain a lot of changes.
+I will be dropping a beta version likely towards the end of November into the 'develop' branch and likely going GA not too long after that.
+There are some significant things changing including the ORM and authentication tools changing.
+There will be instructions available to migrate to the new version.
+Due to the amount of changes this could also be considered a Major release and to recognize that we may simply call this TealCRM 1.5.
+Stay tuned to www.tealcrm.com for more info.

 # TealCRM
 TealCRM 1.0 running on CodeIgniter 3.x.
 TealCRM is a customer relationship management (CRM) tool built on LAMP stack.